Stone Temple Pilots: Musical style

 Regarding the band's musical evolution, Weiland commented in 2014 that "with STP, we never stuck to it.
 We saw that even great movements only last a certain period of time and you don't want to be pigeonholed, so we got into other things, like the Beatles were a big influence, glam was a big influence, and it morphed along the way.
 I'm proud of the legacy we created and where we stand among those other peers at the time."

+Band members

-Guitarist Dean DeLeo uses heavily layered and distorted guitar playing, while bassist Robert DeLeo draws influence from genres such as rhythm and blues, lounge music, and ragtime.
-Although the band's early demo recordings displayed a funk rock sound, the band's first album Core was a straightforward display of grunge.
+Dean DeLeo uses heavily layered and distorted guitar playing, while bassist Robert DeLeo draws influence from genres such as rhythm and blues, lounge music, and ragtime.
+Eric Kretz, known for his funk-inflected style, evolved from strictly heel-up drumming, to a heel-down approach in order to get more power.